freqtrade/freqtrade/docs/freqai.md

     }
 ```

 In this case, although Freqai will initiate with a
 pre-trained model, it will still check to see how much time has elapsed since the model was trained,
 and if a full `live_retrain_hours` has elapsed since the end of the loaded model, FreqAI will self retrain.
-It is common to want constant retraining, in whichcase, user should set `live_retrain_hours` to 0.
+It is common to want constant retraining, in which case, the user should set `live_retrain_hours` to 0.

-## Data anylsis techniques
+## Data analysis techniques

 ### Controlling the model learning process

-Model training parameters are unqiue to the library employed by the user.
+Model training parameters are unique to the ML library used by the user.
 FreqAI allows users to set any parameter for any library using the `model_training_parameters` dictionary in the user configuration file.
 The example configuration files show some of the example parameters associated with `Catboost` and `LightGBM`, but users can add any parameters available in those libraries.

 Data split parameters are defined in `data_split_parameters` which can be any parameters associated with `Sklearn`'s `train_test_split()` function.
 Meanwhile, FreqAI includes some additional parameters such `weight_factor` which allows the user to weight more recent data more strongly
 than past data via an exponential function:

 $$ W_i = \exp(\frac{-i}{\alpha*n}) $$

-where $W_i$ is the weight of data point $i$ in a total set of $n$ data points._
+where $W_i$ is the weight of data point $i$ in a total set of $n$ data points.

 ![weight-factor](assets/weights_factor.png)

 `train_test_split()` has a parameters called `shuffle`, which users also have access to in FreqAI, that allows them to keep the data unshuffled.
-This is particularly useful to avoid biasing training with temporally autocorrelated data.
+This is particularly useful to avoid biasing training with temporally auto-correlated data.

 Finally, `label_period_candles` defines the offset used for the `labels`.
 In the present example,
 the user is asking for `labels` that are 24 candles in the future.